chenboy3/twitch/README.md

-# RoTwitch
+# Channel Stats

-Displays two Twitch channels at once, and rotates them automatically when one gets significantly louder.
+Displays two Twitch channels at once, and calculates several statistics associated with the chats of both channels.